The Guide to Retinol (and How to Tell If You Need It in Your Skincare Routine)

-Debating whether you need retinol in your skin care routine?
-We’ll cut to the chase: If you want to diminish signs of aging and encourage new cell growth, then yes, you do.
+Debating whether you need retinol in your skincare routine?
+We’ll cut to the chase: If you want to diminish signs of aging and encourage new surface cell renewal, then yes.
+Yes, you do.
 However, it’s not as simple as purchasing the first tube of retinol cream you see at the drugstore, slathering it on and calling it a day.
 Product potency, skin condition and lifestyle all factor into this new addition to your regimen.
-Let us break it all down for you.
-Here, your guide to retinol, including the six things you absolutely need to know.
+We partnered with Mary Kay to break it all down.
+Here, your guide to retinol, including suggestions on how to find the best one for you.

-1. So what is retinol, exactly?Scientifically speaking, retinol is a synthetic derivative of vitamin A. This means it’s a man-made version of vitamin A, a micronutrient our bodies use to support a healthy immune system, reproductive system, vision and cell growth.
-Beta-carotene is one version of vitamin A we get from plants such as carrots and spinach.
-Retinoids are active versions of vitamin A that tackle skin problems like acne, wrinkles and collagen deficiency.
+While retinol is often used as a catchall term for topical products containing a vitamin A derivative, it’s technically a type of retinoid.
+Vitamin A is a micronutrient our bodies use to support a healthy immune system, reproductive system, vision and cell growth.
+Our body converts beta-carotene from plants such as carrots and spinach into vitamin A. Retinoids are versions of vitamin A that are used to tackle skin problems like acne, wrinkles and collagen deficiency.

-Included in the retinoid family is retinol, retinoic acid, tretinoin, retinyl palmitate, retinyl linoleate and retinyl acetate.
-(Lots of medical terminology here, but just know that if you find any of these listed as an ingredient in a product, it has retinol in it.)
-Retinoic acid is the compound doing all the hard work; the others are diluted versions that are less irritating to skin and therefore more commonly found in retinol products.
-Retinoic acid, Retin-A and retinoids are typically available only with a prescription.
+Included in the retinoid family are retinol, retinoic acid, tretinoin, retinyl palmitate, retinyl linoleate and retinyl acetate.
+(Lots of medical terminology here, but just know that if you find any of these listed as an ingredient, the product has retinoid in it.)
+Some versions are less irritating to the skin, and therefore more commonly found in skin care products.

-Wearing SPF on a daily basis is still hands down the best thing you can do to protect your skin from damage.
-Dermatologists and skin care experts differ on whether or not retinol increases skin’s sensitivity to the sun, but at the end of the day, it really shouldn’t matter.
+For best results, use retinol products at night.
+Make sure you continue to wear SPF on a daily basis as it is still hands down the best thing you can do to protect your skin from damage.
 Cover up with SPF 30 or higher and wear a hat, just to be safe.
 Retinol use will be all for naught if the sun is beating down on your skin all day.